Hordunlarmy/Skillsforge/section-1/README.md

 No installation is necessary.
 You can include the `compress.py` file in your project directory and import the function directly.

 ### Examples
-Here are a few examples of how to use the `compress` function:
+Here are a few examples of how to use the `largest_number_concatenator` function:

 ```python
 from largest_number_concatenator import printLargest